Kadeko/VRCBreeze/Documentation/INSTRUCTIONS.md

 4) Assign any bone you would like to move around by wind in `Bone Objects`.

 > [!IMPORTANT]
-> - Do not assign child bones!
+> - Do not assign every child bone that is under the root!!

 5) Adjust every individual bone's `Weight` to your liking.
 You can also invert `X` and `Z` directions!